goodsenseuk/goodsenseuk/2026-01-gallup-strengthsfinder-what-youre-best-at.md

 This is where insight meets action.

-**GoodSense Training** offers CliftonStrengths coaching designed not just to identify strengths — but to help people **use them effectively**.
+[**GoodSense Training**](https://www.good-sense.co.uk/) offers CliftonStrengths coaching designed not just to identify strengths — but to help people use them effectively.

 By combining Gallup StrengthsFinder insights with practical training, such as PMVA training and adherence to RRN Training Standards, individuals and organisations gain skills that are realistic, structured, and applicable.